Children's Mental Health

 Introduction

-Mental health is a subject that many of us find difficult to discuss, primarily because of a fear of saying the wrong thing and making matters worse.
-However, mental ill-health is a prevalent issue, with it being estimated that around 1-in-6 children will experience a form of mental ill-health at some point in their childhood.
+Mental health is a subject that many of us find difficult to discuss, primarily because we worry about saying the wrong thing and making matters worse.

 Need more?